-- (4) The Qurate Retail, Inc. 2020 Omnibus Incentive Plan, as amended, permits grants of, or with respect to, shares of any series of our common stock.
-Shares remaining in the Qurate Retail, Inc. 2016 Omnibus Incentive Plan as of the adoption of the Qurate Retail, Inc. 2020 Omnibus Incentive Plan are available for issuance under the Qurate Retail, Inc. 2020 Omnibus Incentive Plan. - (5) On October 1, 2015, in connection with our acquisition of Zulily, we assumed each outstanding award issued pursuant to the Zulily, Inc. 2009 Equity Incentive Plan and the Zulily, Inc. 2013 Equity Plan (together, the Zulily Plans and such awards collectively, the Assumed Zulily Awards).
+(4) On October 1, 2015, in connection with our acquisition of Zulily, we assumed each outstanding award issued pursuant to the Zulily, Inc. 2009 Equity Incentive Plan and the Zulily, Inc. 2013 Equity Plan (together, the Zulily Plans and such awards collectively, the Assumed Zulily Awards).
 The Assumed Zulily Awards were converted into a corresponding award with respect to shares of QRTEA.
 We do not intend to issue any new grants under the Zulily Plans in the future.
-As of December 31, 2021, the number of securities to be issued upon exercise of outstanding options, warrants and rights under the Zulily, Inc. 2009 Equity Incentive Plan was 528,927 QRTEA shares, which have a weighted average exercise price of \$7.91.
-With respect to the Zulily, Inc. 2013 Equity Plan, the number of securities to be issued upon exercise of outstanding options, warrants and rights was 92,715 QRTEA shares, which have a weighted average exercise price of \$19.14.
+As of December 31, 2022, the number of securities to be issued upon exercise of outstanding options, warrants and rights under the Zulily, Inc. 2009 Equity Incentive Plan was 508,146 QRTEA shares, which have a weighted average exercise price of \$7.81.
+With respect to the Zulily, Inc. 2013 Equity Plan, the number of securities to be issued upon exercise of outstanding options, warrants and rights was 91,236 QRTEA shares, which have a weighted average exercise price of \$18.94.

 On December 29, 2017, in connection with our acquisition of HSN, Inc., we assumed each outstanding award issued pursuant to the HSN, Inc. Second Amended and Restated 2008 Stock and Annual Incentive Plan and the HSN, Inc. 2017 Omnibus Incentive Plan (together, the HSN Plans and such awards collectively, the Assumed HSN Awards).
 The Assumed HSN Awards were converted into a corresponding award with respect to shares of QRTEA.
 We do not intend to issue any new grants under the HSN Plans in the future.
-As of December 31, 2021, the number of securities to be issued upon exercise of outstanding options, warrants and rights under the HSN, Inc. Second Amended and Restated 2008 Stock and Annual Incentive Plan was 1,105,081 QRTEA shares, which have a weighted average exercise price of \$13.78.
+As of December 31, 2022, the number of securities to be issued upon exercise of outstanding options, warrants and rights under the HSN, Inc. Second Amended and Restated 2008 Stock and Annual Incentive Plan was 1,105,081 QRTEA shares, which have a weighted average exercise price of \$13.78 and 3,510 shares of QRTEA and 104 shares of QRTEP to be issued upon the settlement of deferred stock units .
+With respect to the HSN, Inc. 2017 Omnibus Incentive Plan, reflects 5,535 shares of QRTEA and 165 shares of QRTEP to be issued upon settlement of deferred stock units.